What is a Model

 - smart cities model

-Of course there are many more models to think of and combinations of these models.
-You can can create and generate any model you like.
-Some models will be more like overviews of a subject and some models will be more like detailed insights into a subject.
+Of course, there are many more models to think of and combinations of these models.
+You can create and generate any model you like.
+Some models will be more like overviews of a subject, and others will be more like detailed insights into a subject.

 Did you know that if you create a good model of the supply chain of a hospital, you can help to reduce shortages of equipment in that hospital?